Several BGS teams are currently (or soon will be) involved in academic and commercial projects within the Thames basin.

-The Coastal and Estuarine Change team is involved in on-going work into evidence of sea-level change within the Thames estuary and investigating the human and ecological health risks of persistent organic sediments (POPs) in the Thames sediments.
+The Coastal and Estuarine Change team is involved in ongoing work into evidence of sea-level change within the Thames estuary and investigating the human and ecological health risks of persistent organic pollutants (POPs) in the Thames sediments.

-The Geoengineering Properties and Processes team aims to provide an engineering geological appraisal of all the lithostratigraphical units in the Thames basin; including general engineering geological description and character; various engineering considerations, such as foundations, excavation, engineering fill, site investigation, hazards; and other planning considerations.
+The Geoengineering Properties and Processes team aims to provide an engineering geological appraisal of all the lithostratigraphical units in the Thames basin including general engineering geological description and character, various engineering considerations such as foundations, excavation, engineering fill, site investigation and hazards, and other planning considerations.